YTEQ/fixb/README.md

 =====

 FixB is a library for Java/FIX bindings that simplifies serialization of Java objects to/from FIX protocol messages.
 The bindings are defined using Java annotations.
+The library is especially useful when there is a need to interchange custom non-standard FIX messages.

 Example (tags are fictitious):
 ```java